CIBC-Internal/python/Doc/library/ftplib.rst

    nothing if a response code corresponding to success (codes in the range 200--299) is received.
 Raise :exc:`error_reply` otherwise.

+   .. audit-event:: ftplib.sendcmd self,cmd ftplib.FTP.voidcmd

 .. method:: FTP.retrbinary(cmd, callback, blocksize=8192, rest=None)

    Retrieve a file in binary transfer mode.  *cmd* should be an appropriate ``RETR`` command: ``'RETR filename'``.
-The *callback* function is called for each block of data received, with a single string argument giving the data block.
+The *callback* function is called for each block of data received, with a single bytes argument giving the data block.
 The optional *blocksize* argument specifies the maximum chunk size to read on the low-level socket object created to do the actual transfer (which will also be the largest size of the data blocks passed to *callback*).
 A